Day 1: Depart from Ushuaia

 Named after the renowned explorer, Sir Francis Drake, who sailed these waters in 1578, the Drake Passage also marks the Antarctic Convergence, a biological barrier where cold polar water sinks beneath the warmer northern waters.
 This creates a great upwelling of nutrients, which sustains the biodiversity of this region.
 The Drake Passage also marks the northern limit of many Antarctic seabirds.

-As we sail across the passage, Antarpply Expeditions' lecturers will be out with you on deck to help with the identification of an amazing variety of seabirds, including many albatrosses, which follow in our wake.
-The USHUAIA´s open bridge policy allows you to join our officers on the bridge and learn about navigation, watch for whales, and enjoy the view.
+As we sail across the passage, our lecturers will be out with you on deck to help in the identification of an amazing variety of seabirds, including many albatrosses, which follow in our wake.
+The USHUAIA's open bridge policy allows you to join our officers on the bridge and learn about navigation, watch for whales, and enjoy the view.
 A full program of lectures will be offered as well.

 The first sightings of icebergs and snow-capped mountains indicate that we have reached the South Shetland Islands, a group of twenty islands and islets first sighted in February 1819 by Capt.
 William Smith of the brig Williams.
 With favorable conditions in the Drake Passage our lecturers and naturalists will accompany you ashore as you experience your first encounter with the penguins and seals on Day 3.

-The Antarctic Peninsula´s remarkable history will also provide you with a type of excitement often only associated with the early explorers.
-You will have plenty of time to explore its amazing scenery, a pristine wilderness of snow, ice, mountains and waterways and a wide variety of wildlife.
-Apart from Gentoo and Chinstrap Penguins and other seabirds you are likely to encounter Weddell, crabeater and leopard seals as well as Minke whales and orcas at close range.
+The Antarctic Peninsula’s remarkable history will provide you with a type of excitement often only associated with the early explorers.
+You will have plenty of time to explore its amazing scenery, a pristine wilderness of snow, ice, mountains and waterways, and an incredible wide variety of wildlife.
+Apart from penguins and seabirds you are very likely to see Weddell, crabeater and leopard seals as well as Minke, killer (orca) and humpback whales at close range.

-Days 10 & 11: At Sea.
-Crossing the Drake Passage, northbound
+Day 8 & 9: At Sea crossing the Drake Passage, northbound

 We leave Antarctica and head north across the Drake Passage.
 Join our lecturers and naturalists on deck as we search for seabirds and whales and enjoy some final lectures.
 Take the chance to relax and reflect on the fascinating adventures of the past days on the way back to Ushuaia.